markmcguire011/Sentennial/posts/articles/hanging-gardens-of-babylon.md

 ## Enough with the History

-Yeah I’ll admit I’ve been writing this for a little too long now, but the perfectionist in me can’t bear to leave out the little historical bits and pieces from the story.
-Also there was a really good BBC documentary on the whole Babylon vs. Nineveh conundrum which is now on youtube, search for ‘finding babylon’s hanging gardens’.
+I’ve been writing this for a little too long now, if you want to learn more there's a BBC documentary on the whole Babylon vs. Nineveh conundrum on youtube, search for ‘finding babylon’s hanging gardens’.
 Ok done with that, now I want to turn to stuff a little more current and maybe a little more about the human condition.

 I want to circle back to the beginning of this article, why is it that the idea of the hanging gardens are so intriguing?
 Why did they retain their spot as a world wonder when other great works like the Gate of Ishtar (which was indisputably real and also in Babylon) were inevitably written off?